KR3915/pomocli/README.md

 ./target/release/pomodoro-cli
 ```
 ## Customization
-in ~/.config/pomocli/config.jsonc you can adjust the time for break, long break and work time as well as the messages
+in ~/.config/pomocli/config.jsonc you can adjust the time for break, long break and work time as well as the notification messages
 ```bash
 {
   // Pomodoro work duration in minutes